Annefa04/EBazzar/README.md

 The system’s database is designed based on normalized relational principles to avoid data redundancy and ensure data consistency.
 The database consists of several main tables, including:

-- Customer – stores customer details (ID, name, email, password)
+- Customer – stores customer details

-- Vendor – stores vendor details (ID, name, email)
+- Vendor – stores vendor details

 - Product – stores products offered by vendors